 During my brief stay at The Met Hotel Thessaloniki, I ordered room service twice.
 It was simply about convenience, though I drew the line at paying $30 for breakfast.
 The food was generally good for room service.
 The risotto I had on the first night was a bit too salty, but it filled me up along with the bread and the tiramisu.
 The frappes were a good way to top it all off (I know, I’m a pig).

 On the second night I wanted something lighter, so I got the salmon and cream cheese wrap which came with a side salad.
-This was the perfect meal because it wasn’t as heavy and much healthier.
+This was the perfect meal because it was light and much healthier.
 Of course, every meal came with a bottle of yellow Fanta, which I was downing like (or rather in place of) water on this trip.

-As part of the evening turndown service, the lovely housekeeping ladies would come by and hand out loukoum, which I haven’t had for years!
+As part of the evening turndown service, the lovely housekeeping ladies would come by and hand out loukoum.
 Growing up with a Turkish grocery store in my Hamburg neighborhood, I had these all the time – not to mention my friends at school would bring these sometimes as a snack.

 The Met Hotel Thessaloniki Staff and Service

-The Met Hotel staff really came through for me on that first day.
-Aside from the room upgrade, they came to the rescue when I got stranded at the camp without a ride home.
+The Met Hotel staff really came through on the first day.
+Aside from the upgrade, they came to the rescue when I got stranded at the camp without a ride home.
 The Softex camp doesn’t have a precise address and doesn’t show up on Google Maps.
-Someone on Twitter had sent me the coordinates to the camp, which I entered into my phone to be able to give the cab driver directions.
-However, when me and two other volunteers had decided to share a taxi back to the city, we had no idea how to convey the address to the dispatcher.
+Someone on Twitter had sent me the coordinates to the camp, which I entered into my phone.
+I then relayed these directions to the cab driver.
+However, when me and two other volunteers decided to share a taxi back to the city, we had no idea how to convey the address to the dispatcher.

 Finally, I tweeted the SPG Twitter team for help and they came through in a big way.
-They called The Met Hotel’s front desk, they in turn called a taxi, providing the driver turn-by-turn directions to find me.
+They called The Met Hotel’s front desk, they called a taxi, providing turn-by-turn directions to the camp.
 It was pretty damn incredible and I was super grateful for it.
 When I walked into the lobby, tired and visibly beat up, the front desk said, “Good to see you made it!
 Are you ok?”
 I was really grateful for her help and let her know it.
-Moreover, I was grateful for that large bathtub in the suite, even if it did take over half an hour to fill up.
-With my knee banged up and bloody, and my wrist bruised, being able to settle into a hot bath was the ultimate luxury that I will never take for granted.
+Moreover, I was grateful for that large bathtub in the suite.
+With my knee banged up and bloody, being able to settle into a hot bath was the ultimate luxury that I will never again take for granted.

-I would absolutely recommend The Met Hotel to anyone visiting Thessaloniki and looking for a property in the city.
-I
+I would absolutely recommend The Met Hotel to anyone visiting Thessaloniki and looking for a great place to stay.

 Subscribe to Blog via Email